mvolkmann/blog/src/flutter.md

 1. provider does not support asynchronous state.

-1. provider does not force code to handle all possible states.
+1. provider does not force code to handle all possible states with compile-time checks.
    For example, a state that returns a `Future` can be pending, complete with a value, or complete with an error.